Energinet-DataHub/ARCHIVED-geh-charges/source/Energinet.Charges.Libraries/source/Energinet.DataHub.Charges.Clients/documents/documentation.md

 ### Using Microsoft Dependency Injection

-`ChargeLinkClient` must be registered as scoped.
+`ChargeLinkClients` must be registered as scoped.